JorgenWP/synthetic-data/README.md

 cd ../experiments/synthetic/scripts
 ```

-2. Edit the file `run_transactions.sh` to customize training parameters.
+2. Edit the file `run_transaction.sh` to customize training parameters.

 3. Train using the command-line script:
 ```bash